 Discover how an award-winning banking experience could be your next little win.

 A Traditional IRA will help you save for retirement with tax-deferred growth.

 Our mobile app lets you bank from anywhere!
 It's one of the reasons we're Business Insider's Best Banks of 2020.

 Traditional IRA accounts are a special type of investment vehicle that allow your earnings to grow tax-deferred.
-You can invest up to $5,500 per year in a traditional IRA account* or up to $6,500 if you are 50 or older.
+You can invest up to $6,000 per year in a Traditional IRA account (or up to $7,000 if you are 50 or older).

-You are eligible for penalty-free withdrawals from your traditional IRA once you are age 591/2 or older.
-Once you reach age 701/2 you must take a required minimum distribution (RMD) every year.
-At 701/2, you are also no longer eligible to contribute to a traditional IRA (consider a Roth IRA if you would like to make contributions past this age).
+You are eligible for penalty-free withdrawals from your Traditional IRA once you are age 59½ or older.
+Once you reach age 72 (or if you turned 70½ before January 1, 2020), you must take a required minimum distribution (RMD) every year.

 Learn more about traditional IRA account contributions and withdrawals.